 It also means that symbol images can easily adapt to different configurations.

 For example, remember the large icons in the new unified toolbar?
-These icons are actually symbol images set at a thirteen point size, medium weight, and using the large symbol scale.
+These icons are actually symbol images set at a 13-point size, medium weight, and using the large symbol scale.

 You can access system symbols using the new init with systemSymbolName initializer.

-Image view also handles the unique alignment properties of symbol images.
+Image view also handles the unique alignment properties of symbol images, most importantly, the baseline.

 When you use a symbol image in NSImageView, you can use auto layout to baseline align the image to an adjacent label so that they line up perfectly.

 Symbol images typically resolve their size, weight and scale from the context that they're placed in.
 So, for example, a symbol image in a button always matches the font of the button.